Ready for the trip of a lifetime? These eco hotels in Dominica can offer that!

 Authentic and unspoilt, Dominica is using its maze of enchanted rainforests and tropical wildlife to leverage itself as one of the region’s ecotourism hotspots.
 There are an increasing number of fabulous eco hotels in the region, too.

 Here’s our pick of three of the best and most beautiful Eco Hotels In Dominica.

+The first of our eco hotels in Dominica is the Rosalie Bay Resort.
 Tucked into the foothills of the Morne Trois Pitons, this popular off-grid resort provides access to both the Rosalie River and the Atlantic Ocean.
 You’ll find sumptuous local organic cuisine, a nature-inspired spa, chic bathroom amenities, a black sand beach where turtles safely nest and more.

 This is the perfect destination to reconnect not only with nature, but yourself: there are meditation spots dotted over the resort’s lush 22 acres, and you can also opt for a personalised wellness program, including hiking, hatha yoga, guided meditation and stretching sessions, as well as enjoying relaxing, nature-inspired treatments at the hotel’s spa.